animal-tree/Writing-stuff/BadStuff26-Wants-DNA-epigenetics.md

 Ah, it is to be… memory?
 For the emotions?
 No… It is to give the emotions “experience”?
 But then it is the emotions that are unconscious and you as the conscious being, experiencing them.

-Your mind a compression system for biologically-rooted unconscious emotional intelligence.
+Your mind is a compression system for biologically-rooted unconscious emotional intelligence.

 And that doesn't mean that biologically-rooted intelligence can't change.
 Or there would not be the existence of epigenetics.